mit-orcd/orcd-docs-edit/docs/recipes/lammps-with-spack.md

 spack spec -I -L lammps%gcc@12.2.0 fftw_precision=single +intel ~kim +asphere +class2 +kspace +manybody +molecule +opt +replica +rigid +granular +openmp-package +openmp ^openmpi
 ```

-this command produces a large amount of output that is described below
+this command produces a large amount of output that is described below.

 ??? example "Output from spack spec -I -L query"
     The`spack spec -I -L` command produces a series of lines that show the versions of all the software packages that
     are needed for some software.
 The first column in these lines show symbols that denote whether an existing
     version will be used ( [^], or [e] ) or a new version needs to be downloaded and installed ( [+] ).

-If there
-    are many packages marked with the [+] it can be useful to check what options you have selected for the software
+    If there are many packages marked with the [+] it can be useful to check what options you have selected for the software
     you are trying to build.
 Changing these options can affect how Spack decides which packages needs to be
     built frm scratch.
     ```